PotionApps/potionx/docs/docs/conventions/overview.md

 # Architecture and File Structure

 ## Architecture
-Here's a general overview of the architecture proposed:
+Here's a general overview of the architecture Potionx uses:
 ![architecture](./architecture.svg)

 Details about each layer can be found in the other sections in this area.